 Summer at the cottage is full of exciting and fun activities.
-Swimming, boating, roasting marshmallows by the campfire and fishing, to name a few of these activities, all provide lasting memories for friends and family.
-That being said, precautions must be taken to ensure your family and visitors are safe while on your property.
+Pastimes such as swimming, boating, roasting marshmallows by the campfire, and fishing all provide lasting memories for friends and family.
+That being said, cottagers should take all necessary precautions to ensure your family and visitors are safe while on your property.

-All watercraft should be insured.
-A standard policy which applies to cottages does not cover watercraft.
-As well, there are various distinctions between the types of watercraft to be insured and to what extent.
-Often this is expressed in terms of jet ski type craft or boat, and by engine horsepower.
-If you have any of these watercraft at your cottage, contact your insurance broker and advise them of the exact details of the watercraft so as to obtain the appropriate insurance coverage.
-Always wear lifejackets when using watercrafts.
+All watercraft should be properly insured.
+In Ontario, most standard cottage property insurance policies do not cover watercraft.
+Insurance policies will often vary depending on the type of watercraft to be insured and the extent of the coverage.
+Often this is expressed in terms of watercraft (e.g. jet ski type craft or boat), and by engine horsepower.
+If you have any of these watercraft at your cottage, be sure to review your coverage with an experienced insurance broker and ensure that you have an appropriate marine insurance policy.
+Always wear lifejackets when using any watercraft.

 Swimming is not generally thought of a dangerous pastime, but drowning is a serious risk.
 Many injuries also occur from diving into the lake.
 Ensure that all of your family and visitors are well aware of the water depths around the cottage.
-Be mindful that if your cottage is on water that has a tide or dams, that the water can and does, without notice, lower or raise which creates serious risk of injury.
-Deeper water creates greater risk of drowning and shallow water when diving.
-Signs on your property and deck stating NO DIVING in such areas might prevent injury.
+Many Canadian cottages are located on lakes or rivers that are controlled by dams.
+Water levels can fluctuate rapidly and without warning if, for instance, dam operators open sluices and release a large volume of water.
+Be sure to warn your guests of the risks, and consider posting NO DIVING signs on your property and dock.

-Campfires are lots of fun and a tradition at cottages.
+Campfires are lots of fun and are a tradition at many cottages.
 Be sure the fire pit is properly constructed.
-You can go online for tips on how to construct one.
-The ground underneath must not be flammable.
-It should be a pit of sand and the area ringed with rocks.
+(Look online for tips on how to build one).
+The pit should not be in an area around overhanging trees.
+The ground underneath the pit must not be flammable, and the pit area should be lined with sand and surrounded with a ring of rocks or other nonflammable material.
 The fire should be contained in the pit and you need to be cautious not to allow the flames to get too high.
-The pit should not be in an area around overhanging trees.
 Never pour flammable liquid on a fire, even to start it.
-Never have a fire when the ground is too dry and in particular when there are fire alerts in effect.
-Of course you should sit well back from the fire so that you do not singe yourself and there should not be any horseplay in the area.
+Never have a fire when the ground is too dry and in particular when there are local fire alerts in effect.
+Of course you should sit well back from the fire so that you do not singe yourself and you should not allow any horseplay in the area.